StatStud/book-club/content/posts/mans-search-for-himself.md

 Here is May's big claim for this chapter:

 > We  could go farther and point out that **finding the center of strength within ourselves is in the long run the *best contribution* we can make to our fellow men**.
 This is what our society needs--not new ideas and inventions, important as these are, and not geniuses and supermen, but persons who can *be*, that is, persons who have a center of strength within themselves.

+> A **single person** with indigenous inner strength exercises a great calming effect on panic among people around him.

 # Part 2: Rediscovering Selfhood